Counselling · Psychotherapy · CBT · Mindfulness · Art Therapy · Compassion

-Maybe it's your first time ever trying something like this and you might have a lot questions about the whole process and how it works or maybe you've done this before and want to begin again with a different person, for whatever reason.
-The purpose of the free initial consultation/assessment is to provide a space where you can meet one of us and decide whether the service we offer is what you need right now.
-Likewise, it is a space where we can formally assess your situation and decide whether we can actually help you or not.
+If you are thinking of booking for the free consultation, maybe it's your first time ever trying something like this and you might have a lot questions about the whole process and how it works or maybe you've done this before and want to begin again with a different person, for whatever reason.
+Either way, feel free to text, call or email if you have any questions before you decide whether you want to book an appointment.

 What exactly happens?

 The initial meeting lasts about an hour and is completely free of charge.
 What happens is up to you.
 After perhaps looking at our details on the website, you can meet with either Antonia or Damien and ask any questions you might have (about our training, working style, how the sessions work, etc.), or we can give you a formal assessment (where we ask you what you want to get from therapy, ask you to complete a questionnaire that measures distress and get a little of your history), or you can do both!
 You decide.
 You don't have to do anything that feels uncomfortable or answer any questions you don't want to.

 What kind of questions will I be asked if I decide to get assessed in the free consultation?